Shakil-Hassan/Two-Player-Battle-Game/README.md

 ## 🎮 Controls

+- Draw the Aim by clicking on any point on the screen and move around to see the power and angle of the projectile to shoot
+- Release the left mouse button to shoot the projectile
 - Move left and right: Arrow keys or A/D
 - Aim: Move the mouse
 - Shoot: Left mouse button